SevenKhan/OpenSourceTracker/README.md

 - Automatic tracking of your GitHub statistics
 - Dynamic update of your README/profile
+- Tracks stars, forks, contributions, and repositories
 - Easy to install and run
+- Configurable output for your projects

 ---